JordiRuspira/jordiruspira.github.io/_posts/2018-10-01-machine-learning-heart.md

 date: 2018-10-01
 tags: [machine learning, data science, health]
 header:
-  image: "/images/mlheart/mlheart.png"
+  image: "/images/mlheart/Morning-Dew.jpg"
-excerpt: "Machine Learning, Perceptron, Data Science"
+excerpt: "Machine Learning, Health, Data Science"
 mathjax: "true"
 ---
 *(This post is under construction, and its content may have features from different sources.
 Once completed, I will update all the sources correctly.)*